top of page

 Purdue University

-Piano Trios by Beethoven and Britten
+Piano Trios by Brahms, Haydn, and Bolcom

 Yeon Ji Yun, Cello